 - Test on practice skin: This helps you understand how deep the needle goes without damaging real skin.

-Choosing the Right Tattoo Needles
+How to Choose the Right Tattoo Needles for Practice

 Tattoo needle cartridges come in various types and sizes.
 Knowing which to use can improve your practice significantly.